jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 The easiest way to test our ceph cluster is working correctly and can provide storage is to attempt creating and using a new RADOS Block Device (rbd) volume from our admin node.

-Before this will work we need to tune the rbd features map by editing ceph.conf on our client to disable rbd features that aren&#8217;t available in our Linux kernel (on admin/client node):<figure class="wp-block-image">
+Before this will work we need to tune the rbd features map by editing ceph.conf on our client to disable rbd features that aren't available in our Linux kernel (on admin/client node):<figure class="wp-block-image">

 <img loading="lazy" decoding="async" width="105" height="32" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/ceph-admin-btn.png" alt="" class="wp-image-880" /> </figure>